Offerpad (OPAD)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q3, Offerpad reported EPS of negative $0.37, up from negative $0.49 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates.
+In Q4, Offerpad reported EPS of negative $0.24, up from negative $0.63 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
 Over the next 12 months, Wall Street expects Offerpad to improve its earnings losses.
-Analysts forecast its full-year EPS of negative $1.94 will advance to negative $0.89.
+Analysts forecast its full-year EPS of negative $1.55 will advance to negative $0.53.

 8. Cash Is King

-Offerpad broke even from a free cash flow perspective over the last two years, giving the company limited opportunities to return capital to shareholders.
+Offerpad has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 5.5%, lousy for a consumer discretionary business.

-Offerpad’s free cash flow clocked in at $39.95 million in Q3, equivalent to a 30.1% margin.
-This result was good as its margin was 11.5 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends are more important.
+Offerpad’s free cash flow clocked in at $50.5 million in Q4, equivalent to a 44.3% margin.
+This result was good as its margin was 27.6 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Long-term trends carry greater meaning.

 We implore our readers to tread carefully because credit agencies could downgrade Offerpad if its unprofitable ways continue, making incremental borrowing more expensive and restricting growth prospects.
 The company could also be backed into a corner if the market turns unexpectedly.
 We hope Offerpad can improve its profitability and remain cautious until then.

-We see the value of companies helping consumers, but in the case of Offerpad, we’re out.
-To begin with, its revenue has declined over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its number of homes purchased has disappointed.
+Offerpad falls short of our quality standards.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its number of homes sold has disappointed.
 On top of that, its Forecasted free cash flow margin suggests the company will ramp up its investments next year.

 Offerpad’s forward price-to-sales ratio is 0.1x.
 The market typically values companies like Offerpad based on their anticipated profits for the next 12 months, but it expects the business to lose money.
 We also think the upside isn’t great compared to the potential downside here - there are more exciting stocks to buy.